emilyriehl/yoneda/simplicial-hott/9-yoneda.md

     : (s : Δ¹) -> hom A b (k s)
     := \s -> phi (k s) (\t -> (id-domain-square A AisSegal a x y g k s t))

+-- This extracts the diagonal composite of the square.
 #def id-domain-square-transformation-diagonal
     (A : U)                                         -- The ambient type.
     (AisSegal : isSegal A)                          -- A proof that A is Segal.